COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_2/interview_questions.md

 8. How do you usually figure out alternatives when enrollment doesn’t go as planned?

 9. What would the experience be like if you were offered alternatives right at that moment?

+10. Have you ever considered changing your major or minor?
+If so, what kinds of questions or concerns came up during that process?

+11. If you could safely explore different study paths without affecting your plan, would you use it?
+How do you imagine you’d use it?